lovesexwiki/lovesexwiki.github.io/docs/come_as_you_are_emily_nagoski/chapter_9_love_what_is_true.md

 - **De-stress**: Communicate to your body _"I'm safe, I've escaped and survived"_ through _de-stressors_.
 So you stop the _stress response_.

 **Stress cycle**: A _stressor_ (or many) activate your _stress response_, you experience the _stress response_ until you

 In nature the stress situations hit the stressors with high intensity but short, so the _stressor_ is over quickly and is easy to _de-stress_.
 But nowadays the stress contexts hit with low intensity but constantly, and it is also socially frowned upon to express your feelings, so we can't _de-stress_ properly.
 That is why stress nowadays is a major problem for most people.

-#### _Normal_ and _broken_

-- **Social meaning**: You are like _social messages_ says you should be.

-Which is totally impossible because many _social messages_ are opposites.

-- **True meaning**: Totally healthy, just same parts as everyone else, organized in a unique way.

-Everyone who is healthy (physical and mentally) is normal.

-- **Broken**: Not _normal_, the social meaning.
-Usually implies damaged, inadequate, or diseased.
-It's something wrong with you.

-#### _Social messages_

-Includes moral, media and medical messages.

-- **Moral messages**: You are evil.

-> If you want or like sex, you’re a slut.
-Your virginity is your most valuable asset.
-If you’ve had too many partners (“too many” = more than your male partner has had), you should be ashamed.
-There is only one right way to behave and one right way to feel about sex---not to feel anything about it at all but to accommodate the man to whom your body belongs. [...]
-If you are sexually desirable, you are, by definition, unlovable, and a slut.

-- **Media messages**: You are inadequate.

-> Spanking, food play, treesomes... you’ve done all these things, right?
-Well, you’ve at least had clitoral orgasms, vaginal orgasms, uterine orgasms, energy orgasms, extended orgasms, and multiple orgasms?
-And you’ve mastered at least thirty-five different positions for intercourse?
-If you don’t try all these things, you’re frigid.
-If you’ve had too few partners, don’t watch porn, and don’t have a collection of vibrators in your bedside table, you’re a prude.
-Also: You’re too fat and too thin; your breasts are too big and too small.
-Your body is wrong.
-If you’re not trying to change it, you’re lazy.
-If you’re satisfied with yourself as you are, you’re settling.
-And if you dare to actively like yourself, you’re a conceited bitch.
-In short, you are doing it wrong.
-Do it differently.
-No, that’s wrong, too, try something else.
-Forever.

-- **Medical messages**: You are deceased.

-> Sex causes disease and pregnancy, which makes it dangerous.
-But if you’re ready to take that risk, sexual functioning should happen in a particular way---desire, then arousal, then orgasm, preferably during intercourse, simultaneously with your partner---and when it doesn’t, there is a medical issue that you must address.
-Medically.
-With medication.
-Or possibly surgery.
-To the extent that a woman’s sexual response differs from a man’s, she is diseased---except for pregnancy, which is what sex is for.

 ## Confidence: The map